farrar142/Bloom/docs/cli-reference.md

 Make sure you have 'application.py' with:

   from bloom import Application
-  from bloom.db import SessionFactory, SQLiteDialect from bloom.core import Component, Factory
+  from bloom.db import SessionFactory from bloom.db.backends import SQLiteBackend from bloom.core import Component, Factory

   application = Application('myapp')